abdussobur2f/abdussobur2f/README.md

 - 🔭 I’m currently learning more advanced

-- 🌱 I’m currently learning  back-end language express JS or database MongoDB
+- 🌱 I’m currently learning in back-end language express JS with the database MongoDB

 - ❓ Ask me about anything related to Front-End and related technologies